Pictures of kitchens – 22 beautiful spaces to inspire your remodel

 1. A calming family kitchen-diner with smart storage and banquette seating

-The overall look and style is classic Humphrey Munson with polished nickel hardware.
-Crisp, fresh and classical.
-The soft colour palette is designed to feel calm and welcoming and the oak breaks up the painted cabinetry.
+The overall look and style is classic Humphrey Munson, with polished nickel hardware – crisp, fresh and classical.
+The soft color palette is designed to feel calm and welcoming, and the oak breaks up the painted cabinetry.

 2. An open-plan space that combines multiple materials and finishes

-The kitchen is formed from four ranges from makers Roundhouse.
-Classic Shaker-style doors lend grandeur to the tall units, while, under the hob, the Metro range provides pops of brass via recessed handles.
+This kitchen is formed from four ranges from makers Roundhouse.
+Classic Shaker-style doors lend grandeur to the tall units while, under the hob, the Metro range provides pops of brass via recessed handles.
 The island features the handleless Urbo and Contemporary Classic ranges in matt lacquer and Antique Brass.

-The diverse palette of materials was established with guidance from interior designer Richard Spark with the glossy green splashback tiles a particular triumph,
+The diverse palette of materials was established with guidance from interior designer Richard Spark, with the glossy green backsplash tiles a particular triumph.

 3. A generous family kitchen with tailored cabinetry and elegant details